 PE 5032 SWITCH HEATERS, MET This project consists of 30 switchheaters control cabinets, and associated switch heaters.
 The new units are replacements and are electrically powered.

 FACILITIES AND EQUIPMENT

-This project includes but is not limited to the rehabilitation of the 49th Street Diesel Shop on the Rock Island line to enable additional shift work for rail car and locomotive rehabilitation.
-Work could also include but not be limited to expanding office space, crew facilities, and locker rooms.
+YARD IMPROVEMENTS, RID This project is for the engineering and design of the 49th Street Diesel Shop on the Rock Island line to enable additional shift work for rail car and locomotive rehabilitation.
+Design could also include but not be limited to expanding office space, crew facilities and locker rooms.
 A transfer table could also be added.
-Metra financing will be used for this project in FY 2015.

 STATIONS AND PARKING

 PE 5077 STATION SIGNS, MET The scope of this project consists of the installation of new station signs at Metra commuter stations.
 The signs will provide general information, station identification, and pathfinding directional guidance.
 They will be designed to comply with the American with Disabilitites Act (ADA).
 Modifications to the building structures are not anticipated.